f1ac0/PistormX/PistormX-68k/README.md

 Build the firmware using the same settings as the Pistorm'X and flash it on the CPLD using xsvfduino, xc3sprog or your preferred method.
 However I recommend to install a 68K only after it has been updated and modified successfully.

 # Using it
+You should consider active cooling when using the original board with the Pi placed just over the 68000, especially if you use the system for long periods.
+New boards layouts may solve this by placing the Pi over the A500 ROM (and with the ARM CPU on the top ?).

+When no Pistorm emulator is active, the system boots using the 68000.

-When the Pi is installed with a suitable emulator, the system should cold-boot using the Pistorm.
-Maintain the reset during at least 10 seconds to toggle to the 68000.
-Long reset again to go back to the Pistorm.
+As soon as the Pistorm emulator starts, the system will reboot using the Pistorm.
+Maintain the reset during at least 6 seconds to disale Pistorm and use the 68000.
+Maintain a long reset again to go back to the Pistorm.